"...some of the funniest comedy in years...deserve(s) an American audience, ready for wit, that can play along."

 A Place at the Table

 Read film descriptions and find out more about our Education Programs here.

-Contact Adrienne Brown at 860.232.1006 x129 for more information.
+Contact Lindsey Fyfe at 860.232.1006 x129 for more information.

 Made possible with the support of Real Art Ways Members, Travelers Foundation, the George A. and Grace L. Long Foundation, the Fund for Greater Hartford, the Maximilian E. & Marion O. Hoffman Foundation, Inc., The Ellen Jeanne Goldfarb Memorial Charitable Trust, and Lincoln Financial Foundation.